kronostechnologies/standards/gradle/openapi-sdk/README.md

 For example, the current repository would use the following
 URI: `git@github.com:kronostechnologies/gradle-plugins-sdk-kotlin.git`.

+Optionally a github token can be passed in git options to be used by the ci.

 Many of these variables can be modified.
 If a specific SDK uses a non-default URI, the `sync` task can be altered:

 ```kotlin